anandtrivedi/forestry-demo/_projects/epilepsy-monitoring.md

 tags:
 - engineering
 - research
+- GPS
+- GIS
+- Trimble
 slug: ''

 ---
 ## Overview

-SpatializeIT helped designing and developing the GIS hardware and software infrastructure necessary to enable collection of high precision GPS data, ETL proprietary Trimble GPS data into GIS, build workflows to do automated QA/QC, integrate it with existing GIS infrastructure as well as enabling the field usage of the same using mobile devices.
+SpatializeIT helped designing and developing the GIS hardware and software infrastructure necessary to enable collection of underground and exposed utility pipelines using high precision GPS data.
+Project involving determining hardware and software requirements, developing ETL solution to Extract, Transform and Load proprietary Trimble GPS data into ESRI GIS, build workflows to do automated QA/QC, integrate it with existing GIS infrastructure as well as enabling the field usage of the same using mobile devices.

 ## References